 One of New Zealand's most popular walking tracks.

 8: TAKE A CRUISE AROUND TAURANGA

-Wildlife includes blue penguins, sea birds, (marine mammals can be seen occasionally in season, including NZ fur seals, orca, dolphins).
+Wildlife includes blue penguins and sea birds (marine mammals can be seen occasionally in season, including New Zealand fur seals, orca and dolphins).

 Kewpie Cruises - Scheduled One Hour Scenic Harbour Cruise